Hedy Lamarr

-Hedy Lamarr (/ˈhɛdi/; born Hedwig Eva Maria Kiesler; November 9, 1914 – January 19, 2000) was an Austrian-born American film actress and inventor.
-A film star during Hollywood's golden age, Lamarr has been described as one of the greatest movie actresses of all time.

-After a brief early film career in Czechoslovakia, including the controversial Ecstasy (1933), she fled from her first husband, a wealthy Austrian ammunition manufacturer, and secretly moved to Paris.
-Traveling to London, she met Metro-Goldwyn-Mayer studio head Louis B. Mayer, who offered her a movie contract in Hollywood.
-She became a film star with her performance in Algiers (1938).
-Her MGM films include Lady of the Tropics (1939), Boom Town (1940), H.M.
-Pulham, Esq.
-(1941), and White Cargo (1942).
-Her greatest success was as Delilah in Cecil B. DeMille's Bible-inspired Samson and Delilah (1949).
-She also acted on television before the release of her final film, The Female Animal (1958).
+Hedy Lamarr (/ˈhɛdi/; born Hedwig Eva Maria Kiesler; November 9, 1914 – January 19, 2000) was an Austrian and American actress and inventor.
+After a brief early film career in Czechoslovakia, including the controversial erotic romantic drama Ecstasy (1933), she fled from her first husband, Friedrich Mandl, and secretly moved to Paris.
+Traveling to London, she met Louis B. Mayer, who offered her a film contract in Hollywood.
+Lamarr became a film star with her performance in the romantic drama Algiers (1938).
+She achieved further success with the Western Boom Town (1940) and the drama White Cargo (1942).
+Lamarr's most successful film was the religious epic Samson and Delilah (1949).
+She also acted on television before the release of her final film in 1958.
 She was honored with a star on the Hollywood Walk of Fame in 1960.

-At the beginning of World War II, she and avant-garde composer George Antheil developed a radio guidance system for Allied torpedoes that used spread spectrum and frequency hopping technology to defeat the threat of jamming by the Axis powers.
+At the beginning of World War II, along with composer George Antheil, Lamarr co-invented a radio guidance system for Allied torpedoes that used spread spectrum and frequency hopping technology to defeat the threat of radio jamming by the Axis powers.
+This approach, conceptualized as a "Secret Communication System," was intended to provide secure, jam-resistant communication for weapon guidance by spreading the signal across multiple frequencies.
+Similar technology was used in operational systems only beginning in 1962, which was well after World War II and three years after the expiry of the Lamarr-Antheil patent.
+Frequency hopping, which existed and was utilized before the Lamarr-Antheil patent, is a foundational technology for spread spectrum communications.
+Its principles are utilized for secure wireless networking, including Bluetooth and early versions of Wi-Fi, which use variants of spread spectrum to protect data from interception and interference.

 Early life

 Lamarr was born Hedwig Eva Maria Kiesler in 1914 in Vienna, the only child of Gertrud "Trude" Kiesler (née Lichtwitz) and Emil Kiesler.

-Her father, Emil, was born to a Galician-Jewish family in Lemberg in the Austrian part of the Austro-Hungarian Empire (now Lviv in Ukraine) and was, in the 1920s, deputy director of Wiener Bankverein, and in the end of his life a director at the united Creditanstalt-Bankverein.
-Trude, her mother, a pianist and Budapest native, had come from an upper-class Hungarian-Jewish family.
-She had converted to Catholicism and was described as a "practicing Christian" who raised her daughter as a Christian, although Hedy was not formally baptized at the time.
+Her father was born to a Galician-Jewish family in Lemberg in the Kingdom of Galicia and Lodomeria, part of Austria-Hungary (now Lviv in Ukraine) and was, in the 1920s, deputy director of Wiener Bankverein, and at the end of his life a director at the united Creditanstalt-Bankverein.
+Her mother, a pianist and a native of Budapest, in the Kingdom of Hungary, had come from an upper-class Hungarian-Jewish family.
+She had converted to Catholicism and was described as a "practicing Christian" who raised her daughter as a Christian, although Hedy was not baptized at the time.

-As a child, Lamarr showed an interest in acting and was fascinated by theatre and film.
+As a child, Lamarr showed an interest in acting and was fascinated by theater and film.
 At the age of 12, she won a beauty contest in Vienna.
-She also began to associate invention with her father, who would take her out on walks, explaining how technology functioned.
+She also began to learn about technological inventions with her father, who would take her out on walks, explaining how devices functioned.